Skipping-rope rhyme: History

 Explorers reported seeing Aboriginal Australians jumping with vines in the 16th century.
 European boys started jumping rope in the early 17th century.
 The activity was considered indecent for girls because they might show their ankles.
 There were no associated chants.
 This changed in the early 18th century as girls began to jump rope.
 They added the chants, owned the rope, controlled the game, and decided who participated.

 In the United States, domination of the activity by girls occurred when their families moved into the cities in the late 19th century.
 There, they found sidewalks and other smooth surfaces conducive to jumping rope, along with a host of contemporaries.
 American educator Lucy Nulton studied the rhymes of jumping rope in the mid-20th century.

 Another source suggests that, prior to 1833, the invention of pantalettes enabled girls to jump rope without displaying ankles.

-Chants are intended to structure the game and are secondary, explaining the nonsense or irrational lyrics.
+Chants are intended to structure the game and are secondary, which explains the nonsense or irrational lyrics.
 These chants are unusual inasmuch as they were transmitted from child to child usually without an underlying reason, as opposed to nursery rhymes which were transmitted from adult to child and often contained a moral.
 Chants may contain girlish references to boyfriends or marriage.
+Chants rhyme at the end of the lines and they are catchy with a rhythm that is easy to pick up.

 Examples of chants

-Two children with a long rope stood about 12 ft apart and turned the rope as other children took turns jumping.
-If one were not a good jumper, one would be an 'Ever-Laster,' that is, one would perpetually turn the rope.
-When it was a child's turn to jump, they would enter as the rope turned, and jump to the rhyme until they missed.
-Then they would become a rope-turner, and the next child in line would take their place.
-In a way, the chants resemble Hiphop music today in the way the chants rhyme at the end of the lines and they are very catchy with a rhythm that is easy to pick up.
+Two children with a long rope stand about 12 ft apart and turn the rope as other children take turns jumping.
+If one is not a good jumper, they can become an 'Ever-Laster'; that is, they would perpetually turn the rope.
+When it is a child's turn to jump, they enter as the rope is turned, and jump to the rhyme until they miss.
+Then they become a rope-turner, and the next child in line takes their place.

 Jump in, jump out

-For a line of potential jumpers, the jumpers were restricted on time by the length of the chant.
-They jumped in at the beginning, jumped out at the end, and the next jumper took their turn.
+For a line of potential jumpers, the jumpers are restricted on time by the length of the chant.
+They jump in at the beginning, jump out at the end, and the next jumper takes their turn.